The Brian White Scholarship finalitsts were announced today with the eight student finalists to attend a news workshop in Sydney.

 Anna Hay, WA

-Rachel will now commence an eight-week paid work attachment in Sydney, consisting of two weeks each at Macquarie Media, Southern Cross Austereo, Australian Radio Network and Nova Entertainment.
+The Brian White Scholarship offers aspiring journalists an eight-week paid work attachment, consisting of two weeks each at Macquarie Media, Southern Cross Austereo, Australian Radio Network and Nova Entertainment.

 Final judging will take place at a workshop at Southern Cross Austereo in Sydney on 23 May.
 News directors; Deborah Clay (ARN), Michelle Stephenson (Nova), Erin Maher (MMR) and Natasha Jobson (SCA) will run the finalists through a series of radio news room focused tasks, including research, general knowledge and writing, to help determine who will be awarded the scholarship opportunity.

 The Brian White Scholarship was launched in 2017 and will be conducted annually.
 The program aims to encourage and foster the brightest, aspiring young minds in commercial radio news.
 It will help the recipient transition out